Dan6200/firestore-cli/README.md

   - Go to the Service Accounts tab.
   - Run the `firestore-cli init` command.
   - Click "Generate new private key" and store that file in: `~/.config/firestore-cli/service-account/`
-  - Run each subsequent command with the `--use-service` flag.
-  - You can also provide the Service Account key as a command line argument using the `--service-account` flag and the file path.
-No need for the `--use-service` flag here.
+  - You should provide the Service Account key as a command line argument using the `--service-account` flag and the file path.